gitlabhq/gitlabhq/doc/api/runners.md

 ## List all runners

-Get a list of all runners (specific and shared).
-Access restricted to users with `admin` privileges.
+Get a list of all runners in the GitLab instance (specific and shared).
+Access is restricted to users with `admin` privileges.

 ```
 GET /runners/all
+GET /runners?scope=online
 ```

 | Attribute | Type    | Required | Description         |